dotnet/roslyn/docs/features/deconstruction.md

 - Each item on the left needs to be assignable and needs to be compatible with corresponding position on the right (resulting from previous step).
 - Needs to handle nesting case such as `(x, (y, z)) = M();`, but note that the second item in the top-level group has no discernable type.

+The evaluation order can be summarized as: (1) all the side-effects on the left-hand-side, (2) all the Deconstruct invocations (if not tuple), (3) conversions (if needed), and (4) assignments.

 In the general case, the lowering for deconstruction-assignment would translate: `(expressionX, expressionY, expressionZ) = expressionRight` into:

 ```
+// do LHS side-effects
 tempX = &evaluate expressionX
 tempY = &evaluate expressionY
 tempZ = &evaluate expressionZ

+// do Deconstruct
-tempRight = evaluate right and evaluate Deconstruct in three parts
+evaluate right and evaluate Deconstruct in three parts (tempA, tempB and tempC)

+// do conversions
+tempConvA = convert tempA
+tempConvB = convert tempB
+tempConvC = convert tempC

+// do assignments
-tempX = tempRight.A (including conversions)
+tempX = tempConvA
-tempY = tempRight.B (including conversions)
+tempY = tempConvB
-tempZ = tempRight.C (including conversions)
+tempZ = tempConvC

-“return/continue” with newTupleIncludingNames tempRight (so you can do get Item1 from the assignment)?
 ```

 The evaluation order for nesting `(x, (y, z))` is:
 ```
+// do LHS side-effects
 tempX = &evaluate expressionX

-tempRight = evaluate right and evaluate Deconstruct

-tempX = tempRight.A (including conversions)
-tempLNested = tempRight.B (no conversions)

 tempY = &evaluate expressionY
 tempZ = &evaluate expressionZ

+// do Deconstruct
+evaluate right and evaluate Deconstruct into two parts (tempA and tempNested)
-tempRNest = evaluate Deconstruct on tempRight
+evaluate Deconstruct on tempNested intwo two parts (tempB and tempC)

+// do conversions
+tempConvA = convert tempA
+tempConvB = convert tempB
+tempConvC = convert tempC

+// do assignments
+tempX = tempConvA
-tempY = tempRNest.B (including conversions)
+tempY = tempConvB
-tempZ = tempRNest.C (including conversions)
+tempZ = tempConvC
 ```

 The evaluation order for the simplest cases (locals, fields, array indexers, or anything returning ref) without needing conversion: